May 20, 2022

 The Institute campus is open for all faculty, members, staff and occasional visitors who are sponsored by a member of our community.
 We continue to remain closed to the public.

-The Institute requires trustees, faculty, staff, and members to provide proof of having completed a COVID-19 vaccination before gaining on-campus access to offices, libraries, seminars, meetings, meals and other resources.
+The Institute requires trustees, faculty, staff, and members to provide proof of having completed a COVID-19 vaccination and booster before gaining on-campus access to offices, libraries, seminars, meetings, meals and other resources.
 Click here for details.

-Fully vaccinated individuals at IAS:
+Individuals at IAS:

 - Do need to carry an IAS ID card at all times.